Now on tour with Knitting & Stitching show 2022

-Earth’s Embrace utilises tactile surfaces and essential oils to create a sensory experience for the participant.
+Earth’s Embrace utilises up-cycled tactile surfaces and essential oils to create a sensory experience for the participant.

 The inspiration for this project came during a walk in south east London.
 Alice saw a mundane looking rock, but, when she picked it up, her hand fitted so perfectly to the organic shape of this rock that she felt instantly soothed and connected to nature.
 Humanities habits and large scale urbanisation have increasingly disconnected people from their natural world and have resulted in increased mental health issues.
 Therefore, this physical token of nature struck a chord that Alice would translate into a large-scale, interactive textile cocoon based upon the aesthetic of the rock and wanting to share the experience of comfort she felt to others.